dcrjodle/gejm/PRD_IMPLEMENTATION_PLAN.md

 The most critical success factors are:
 - Maintaining the existing domain architecture patterns
-- Implementing robust LLM integration with proper content filtering
+- Implementing robust LLM integration with proper content filtering and balance validation
+- Creating a secure config modification system that prevents game-breaking changes
+- Restricting LLM access to prevent enemy modifications while allowing creative player enhancements
 - Balancing the complexity of new systems with gameplay fun
 - Ensuring performance remains optimal with increased entity count